 2022 Texas Legacy Award

-Please join Every Texan in honoring Rep. Garnet Coleman for his strong advocacy, persistent vision, and deep care for everyday Texans.
+Thank you for joining Every Texan in honoring Rep. Garnet Coleman for his strong advocacy, persistent vision, and deep care for everyday Texans.

 Every Texan is honored to announce Representative Garnet Coleman as the 2022 Legacy Award recipient.
 Now more than ever, our state needs champions for policy priorities that keep Texans healthy and safe.
 Rep. Coleman’s lifetime of service has directly improved the lives and livelihoods of Texans who need it the most.
 We’re humbled by his wisdom, mentorship, and perseverance to expand equity and opportunity in our state.